eHealthAfrica/universal-exporter/README.md

 - Manipulate the data, `filter`ing, `map`ping, adding `columns`, etc
 - `save` to an output format
 - Finally define where the saved data should go (download, piped stream, etc)

-Due to the potential size of data contained inside of the exporter, it's important to let the instance go out of scope once the code has finished using the exporter.

 All function calls will return the *current* instance allowing for a chaining call.
 Note that this different, for example, to jQuery, whereby each chained call returns a *new instance*.
 This is not the case for exporter.